Tempura2108/irvingtoninminecraft/README.md

-yes, this is vibecoded using claude.
+yes, this website is vibecoded using claude.

 actual minecraft stuff is all human made